 Duffy's the Daddy

-I will admit that what attracted me to "Daddy" was that it starred Patrick Duffy, I've been a fan of his ever since I was a child staying up to watch "Dallas" but I watched this in full knowledge of what sort of movie this was going to be.
-And I suppose because I got what I expected, a corny melodramatic romantic drama I should say that "Daddy" is a success as it delivers exactly what I expected and is what people watch this sort of movies for but it isn't for everyone.
-Every single actor over delivers the big dramatic scenes especially when it comes to the arguments between father and son with Duffy and Affleck challenging each other hamming it up.
+I will admit that what attracted me to "Daddy" was that it starred Patrick Duffy, I've been a fan of his ever since I was a child when I was hooked on "Dallas" but I watched this in full knowledge of what sort of movie this was going to be.
+And I suppose because I got what I expected, a corny melodramatic romantic drama, I should say that "Daddy" is a success as it delivers exactly what I expected and is what people watch this sort of movies for.
+Every single actor over delivers the big dramatic scenes especially when it comes to the arguments between father and son with Patrick Duffy and Ben Affleck challenging each other hamming it up.
 But at the same time watching Patrick Duffy and Lynda Carter together is surprisingly charming.

-But in fairness dig beneath all the melodramatic acting and the actual storyline to "Daddy" whilst seeming a little far fetched is not bad.
-I say far fetched as it seems over the top that having been married for 20 years Sarah would suddenly decide to leave her family and head two hundred miles away to complete her master degrees, it is too irrational.
-But then you have the sub plots, there is Oliver's parents with his mother dying from dementia and also his son getting his girlfriend pregnant and these things flesh it out nicely.
+But in fairness dig beneath all the melodramatic acting and the actual storyline to "Daddy", whilst at times is a little far fetched, is not completely terrible.
+I say far fetched as it seems over the top that having been married for 20 years Sarah would suddenly decide to leave her family and head two hundred miles away to complete her master degree, it is too sudden and irrational.
+But then you have the sub plots which help to flesh "Daddy" out; there is Oliver's parents with his mother dying whilst suffering from dementia and then his son getting his girlfriend pregnant.

 What this all boils down to is that "Daddy" is exactly what you expect from a movie based on a Danielle Steel novel.
 And whilst for some the melodramatic soap opera acting and story will be perfect for many it will be excruciating.
 In the end for this reviewer it wasn't terrible but more interesting because of an early role for Ben Affleck.

 Tags: Danielle Steel Movies